Welcome

 - Participants will build a skill necessary to build welcoming communities.

-- Participants will be able to name at least one resource available to them to address and challenge oppression.
+- Participants will be able to name at least one resource to support their continued development as leaders.

 Accessibility